mtl/svg2mod/README.md

 ## SVG Files

 svg2mod expects images saved in the uncompressed Inkscape SVG (i.e., not "plain SVG") format.
 This is so it can associate inkscape layers with kicad layers

-* Drawings should be to scale (1 mm in Inscape will be 1 mm in KiCad).
+* Drawings should be to scale (1 mm in Inkscape will be 1 mm in KiCad).
 Use the --factor option to resize the resulting module(s) up or down from there.

 * Most elements are fully supported.
   * A path may have an outline and a fill.
 (Colors will be ignored.)
   * A path may have holes, defined by interior segments within the path (see included examples).
   * 100% Transparent fills and strokes with be ignored.
   * Text Elements are partially supported
 * Groups may be used.
 Styles applied to groups (e.g., stroke-width) are applied to contained drawing elements.

 * Layers must be named to match the target in kicad.
 The supported layers are listed below.
 They will be ignored otherwise.

 * __If there is an issue parsing an inkscape object or stroke convert it to a path.__
-  * __Use Inkscape's "Path->Object To Path" and "Path->Stroke To Path" menu options to convert these elements into paths that will work.__
+  * __Use Inkscape's "Path->Object To Path" and "Path->Stroke To Path" menu options to convert these__
+    __elements into paths that will work.__

 ### Layers